 Dental implants are placed under adequate local anaesthesia.There won't be any pain during the procedure.You will given adequate antibiotics and analgesics after the procedure.There won't be any much post operative discomfort.You have to take the medicine for 2-3 days.

 13. IS THE DENTAL INJECTION/ANESTHETIC INJECTION IS PAINFUL?

-No.We take adequate care in administering the local anaesthetic to our patients.We use computer controlled local anaesthetic system( called WAND-STA), So you won't feel any pain during the infection process.
+No.We take adequate care in administering the local anaesthetic to our patients.We use computer controlled local anaesthetic system( called WAND-STA), So you won't feel any pain during the injection process.

 14. HOW LONG DOES THE WHOLE IMPLANT PROCESS TAKE?
 WILL I BE WITHOUT TEETH FOR A LONG TIME?

 - If it is single or multiple front teeth, on half day you have wait.If we place implants in the morning , by evening you will get your fixed teeth.